Connecting Viraly to Claude, ChatGPT, and Cursor (MCP)

 • URL: https://mcp.viraly.io/mcp

-• Auth: select OAuth.
+• Auth: OAuth.
 ChatGPT will redirect you to Viraly to grant access.

 Connecting Cursor